tjcsl/director/README.md

 To develop for Director, you will need to download [Vagrant](https://www.vagrantup.com/downloads.html).
 After it is downloaded, you can run `vagrant up` in the folder with the `Vagrantfile`.
 This will create a virtual machine to run the Director development environment.
 After provisioning is finished, you should be able to access Director at `localhost:8000`.

 To stop the virtual machine, you can use the `vagrant halt` command.
 You can also suspend and resume the machine using the commands `vagrant suspend` and `vagrant resume`.
 You can SSH into the virtual machine using the command `vagrant ssh`.
+You can restart the server using the commands `sudo supervisorctl restart director` or `sudo supervisorctl restart directornode`.